Naturschutzbund Deutschland: History

-The NABU was founded by Lina Hähnle on 1 February 1899 in Stuttgart as the Bund für Vogelschutz (BfV) (Union for bird conservation).

-In 1990 the BfV merged with former DDR Naturschutz society to Naturschutzbund Deutschland (NABU).
-Michael Succow, the father of the GDR nature conservation program, was elected as vice president of NABU.
+NABU was founded by Lina Hähnle on 1 February 1899 in Stuttgart as the Bund für Vogelschutz or union for bird conservation.
+In 1990 the Bund merged with the Naturschutzbund of East Germany to form the Naturschutzbund Deutschland.
+Michael Succow, the father of the East German conservation program, was elected as vice president.
 It is primarily thanks to him that 14 large landscapes in eastern Germany were placed under protection upon reunification.
-Since then, the focus got broader and NABU built up divisions for international conservation projects, marine conservation and energy sufficiency.
+Since then, NABU's focus has broadened and it has built up divisions for international conservation projects, marine conservation and energy sufficiency.